ETL Tools Comparison: Complete Guide to Features, Performance, and Data Integration

 • Inconsistent data formats

-• Delays in analytics reporting
+• Delays in reporting

-• Data duplication or errors
+• Data duplication and errors

 • Difficulty scaling large datasets